 Then click 'Next'.
 You will be shown a list of folders that exist within the account.
 They'll be separated by folders that are yours and those that have been shared with the account.

 Select all the folders or just the ones that you're looking to sync.
-You also have the option to select just top-level folders by clicking 'remove children' and removing the sub-folders beneath them.
+You also have the option to drill down to just the folder and subfolder that you want to sync.

 Once you have clicked 'Done', you will see this integration under the Your Data Sources page.
 Data is being indexed instantaneously and you can see the status as 'Synching'.
 Once the data source is fully synced, you will see a green cloud with the last sync date.